 Ports, Re-Releases, and Recreations

-The original NES Castlevania had many ports and re-releases to various computer systems, game consoles, mobile devices, and arcade hardware.
-Shortly after the NES release, the game was adapted for use in Nintendo's PlayChoice-10 and Vs. arcade systems, with the latter including multiplayer (where players alternate after each life).
-The NES release was also ported to the Game Boy Advance by Nintendo on October 25, 2004 as part of the Classic NES Series, released on the PC in November 15, 2002 as a compilation of NES Castlevania and Contra games (dubbed Konami Collector's Series: Castlevania & Contra ), and released on the Wii as a downloadable Wii Virtual Console title on April 30, 2007 for 500 Wii Points ($5).
+Shortly after the original release, the game was adapted for use in Nintendo's PlayChoice-10 and Vs. arcade systems, with the latter including multiplayer (where players alternate after each life).
+It was also ported to the Game Boy Advance by Nintendo on October 25, 2004 as part of the Classic NES Series and released on the PC in November 15, 2002 as a compilation of NES Castlevania and Contra games (dubbed Konami Collector's Series: Castlevania & Contra).
+The game was later digitally re-released as a Virtual Console title for the Wii (in 2007), the Nintendo 3DS (in 2013), and the Wii U (in 2013-2014).
+It was also included in the 2016 NES Classic Edition micro-console and was included in the 2019 digital compilation Castlevania Anniversary Collection for the Xbox One, PlayStation 4, Nintendo Switch, and PC.

-In the early 1990s, Castlevania was ported to the PC, the Commodore 64 (both by Unlimited Software) and the Commodore Amiga (by Novotrade).
-In February 5, 1993, the NES version was released in Japan (prior to that, it had only been released on the FDS), sacrificing the saving and name registration for a new "Easy" mode, which gives Simon more time, damage protection, lives, and knockback protection from being damaged.
-The game was ported to mobile phones three times, each with improved graphics (one in 2002, one in 2004, and one in 2005).
+In the early 1990s, Castlevania was ported to PCs and the Commodore 64 (both by Unlimited Software) as well as the Commodore Amiga (by Novotrade).
+It was also ported to mobile phones three times, each with improved graphics (one in 2002, one in 2004, and one in 2005).

 Castlevania, along with having many ports and re-releases, has also had many recreations spanning a variety of game consoles.
 While they share the same story (as well as some content), they are considered completely different games due to their inclusion of a variety of new gameplay elements and content.